-Blackfoot Cree Chinese German Italian Japanese Punjabi Spanish Ukrainian Bilingual Programming: Language Arts School authorities determine other subject areas to be delivered in the language of choice and determine instructional time. x x x x Language and Culture programs of study available: Kindergarten to Grade 6 of a Twelve-year Language and Culture (12Y) program x x х Grades 4-6 of a Nine-year Language and Culture (9Y) program х х х х х х х
+Blackfoot Cree Chinese German Italian Japanese Punjabi Spanish Ukrainian Bilingual Programming: Language Arts School authorities determine other subject areas to be delivered in the language of choice and determine instructional time. x x x x Language and Culture programs of study available: Kindergarten to Grade 6 of a Twelve-year Language and Culture (12Y) program X x Х Grades 4-6 of a Nine-year Language and Culture (9Y) program x Х x X x Х х

-For further information on language programming, refer to the School Administrator's Guide to Implementing Language Programming.
+For further information on language programming, refer to the School Administrator's Guide to Implementing.